paritytech/substrate-api-sidecar/guides/AUCTIONS_WINNERS.md

 ## Key values to track and store

 To find the winner of a completed auction we will need to know the block number the auction ended at.
-Since Sidecar is a stateless API and auction info is wiped once it is over we need the block number to make historic queries to a state when the relevant data was stored (keep reading for details).
+Since Sidecar is a stateless API and the auction info is stored at the final block of an auction, once the auction is over we need the block number to make historic queries to retrieve the event and data stored in it (keep reading for details).

-This can be done by leveraging the `/experimental/paras/auctions/current` endpoint.
+We will start by leveraging the `/experimental/paras/auctions/current` endpoint.

 When there is an ongoing auction the return object will look like following below:

 ```
 {
   "at": {
-    "hash": "string",
+    "hash": "0x88c1d8ba6ae0dd8f288a1ff35ff33eec1ad78b569df71dcac0ac1ab611154396",
-    "height": "string"
+    "height": "285"
   },
-  "beginEnd": "string",
+  "beginEnd": "356",
-  "finishEnd": "string",
+  "finishEnd": "456",
-  "phase": "opening",
+  "phase": "starting",
-  "auctionIndex": "string",
+  "auctionIndex": "1",
   "leasePeriods": [
-    "string"
+    "3",
+    "4",
+    "5",
+    "6",
+    "7",
+    "8",
+    "9",
+    "10"
   ],
   "winning": [
     {
+      "bid": null,
+      "leaseSet": [
+        "3"
+      ]
+    },
+    {
       "bid": {
-        "accountId": "string",
+        "accountId": "5GrwvaEF5zXb26Fz9rcQpDWS57CtERHpNehXCPcNoHGKutQY",
-        "paraId": "string",
+        "paraId": "1000",
-        "amount": "string"
+        "amount": "500000000000000"
       },
       "leaseSet": [
-        "string"
+        "3",
+        "4"
       ]
+    },
+    {
+      "bid": null,
+      "leaseSet": [
+        "3",
+        "4",
+        "5"
+      ]
     }
-  ]
+  ],
+  ...
 }
 ```